byu-cce270/content/docs/unit1/4_pivot_query/pivquer_read.md

 # Query Function
 The **Query** function is a powerful function that is not available in Microsoft Excel, but is available in Google Sheets.
 In some ways, the query function is similar to applying a filter to a table containing a large set of data.
 Like the list option, it allows you to create a custom and often simplified view of the data in the table by apply one or more conditions and only display the rows in the table that match certain conditions.
 However, unlike a filter, the query function allows you to select and reorganize the columns that you want to view, including sorting the data by the values in one or more of the columns.
 Furthermore, with the query function you can create this summary of the table in an entirely different sheet.

 The query function uses a query string that is based on SQL syntax.
 SQL stands for _Structured Query Language_.
 SQL is a standard language for storing, manipulating and retrieving data in databases.
-In the case of using the query function in Google Sheets, the data is stored in a table in Google Sheets and the query function is used to extract data from the table based on a set of conditions.
+In the case of using the query function in Google Sheets, the data are stored in a table in Google Sheets and the query function is used to extract data from the table based on a set of conditions.
 Here is the general structure for the query function:

 ## Syntax